RalphAlexander/Leetcode-Webscraper/README.md

 ~Click here for the Notion Database Template.~
 <br>
-Site it currently in work in progress
+Site is currently in work in progress

 ## Installation